The Best Competitive Intelligence Articles: July-Dec 2015

 Ideally, competitive intelligence is a core component of strategic decision-making – impacting all functions of your business.
 For small organizations with limited resources, however, this knowledge is often gathered on the fly and is limited in scope.
 Knowing this, I like to stay fresh on best practices in this field so I can pass along learnings to my resource strapped clients.

 Earlier last year, I shared a collection of the best competitive intelligence articles from the first half of 2015.
 Now I have continued that work by gathering the best posts from the second half of the year.
-I favor pieces that are educational – providing in-depth information about either the competitive intelligence discipline or best ways to execute on activities that support it.
+I favor pieces that are educational – providing in-depth information about the discipline itself or actionable advice on how to execute.

 So, without further ado, below are the best of the bunch from July to December of 2015: